CSW63 UN OFFICIAL DOCUMENTS & NGO STATEMENTS

 United Nations, Conference Room 11

-This event will bring together governments, UN agencies and NGOs to discuss the necessary social systems, public services and infrastructure required to empower adolescent girls to say no to child, early and forced marriage, complete their education and realize their full potential; and to reinforce that ending child, early and forced marriage is integral to achieving SDG5, as well as the other Sustainable Development Goals.
+This event will bring together governments, UN agencies and NGOs to discuss the necessary social systems, public services and infrastructure required to empower adolescent girls to say no to child, early and forced marriage, complete their education and realize their full potential.
+It will reinforce that ending early and forced marriage is integral to achieving the Sustainable Development Goals.

 This event is free; pass is required.